DataSQRL/datasqrl.github.io/docs/reference/api/graphql/design.md

 ### Full Example GraphQL Schema

-The following is the final customized GraphQL schema for our [Quickstart example](../../../../getting-started/quickstart).
+The following is the final customized GraphQL schema for our [DataSQRL tutorial example](../../../../getting-started/intro/overview).

 ```graphqls
 type Query {